 After the founder moved on, this chief executive took over.
 He began leading his team by seeking input from key employees before making major policy and strategy decisions.

-With this new approach, the company, which had grown 5 to 10 percent a year for thirty years, exploded with record-setting growth.
+With this new approach, the company, which had grown 5 to 10 percent per year for 30 years, exploded with record-setting growth.
 During the next four years, he led the company to volume increases of more than 400 percent and profits that rose over 1,800 percent.

 There’s a lesson here for all of us!